 Payfirma has several very brief testimonials from merchants scattered throughout its website.
-Unfortunately, they’re too short to create much of an impression – often only one or two sentences.
-We’d really like to see the company develop some longer, more detailed video testimonials from business owners who are using their services.
+Unfortunately, they’re too short to create much of an impression — often only one or two sentences.
+We’d like to see the company develop some longer, more detailed video testimonials from business owners who are using their services.

-Overall, there’s a lot to like about Payfirma – but there are also a few things that we don’t like.
+Overall, there’s a lot to like about Payfirma – but there are also a few things we don’t like.
 The company’s products and services are their strong point, and omnichannel merchants will find their PayHQ platform to be beneficial in running their businesses.
-At the same time, the use of tiered pricing, equipment leases, and long-term contracts with early termination fees are definitely aspects of their service that you’ll want to avoid.
+At the same time, the use of tiered pricing, equipment leases, and long-term contracts with early termination fees are aspects of their service that you’ll want to avoid.

 If you’re intrigued by what Payfirma has to offer, you’ll want to be prepared to negotiate for the best terms you can get.
-Insist on an interchange-plus pricing plan and buy your own equipment rather than signing up for a lease.
+Insist on an interchange-plus pricing plan and buy the equipment rather than signing up for a lease.
 If you do this, you should also be able to get a waiver of the early termination fee.
 While you won’t enjoy true month-to-month billing, you won’t have to worry about being charged an expensive penalty for closing your account.

 To learn more about how we score our reviews, see our Credit Card Processor Rating Criteria.